-San Diego – (November - December 2016) Since iDemand Energy Storage (iDES3), a manufacturer of sustainable-energy battery units cofounded by Walter Ellard and Raymond Trejo, opened in mid-August, it has garnered tens of millions of dollars in residential and industrial contracts, and has more than tripled its staff, including the addition of three engineers.
+San Diego – (November - December 2016) Since iDemand Energy Storage (iDES3), a manufacturer of sustainable-energy battery units by Walter Ellard, opened in mid-August, it has garnered tens of millions of dollars in residential and industrial contracts, and has more than tripled its staff, including the addition of three engineers.

-Ellard and Trejo, a mechanical engineer, both have extensive experience in the renewable energy sector, and hold C-10 electrical contractors’ licenses.
+Ellard, Electrical Contractor has extensive experience in the renewable energy sector, and hold C-10 electrical contractors’ license.

 iDES3 is finalizing terms on a contract valued at $10 million to make systems with 2 megawatt-hour battery units that will store energy from 1.72-MW solar arrays for a medical company that has three separate buildings in Southern California and two in Baja totaling about 2 million square feet.
 Work, including the solar installations by SunFusion Solar Electric Inc., is expected to begin in December.